georgebaskervil/Personal-DNS-Filterlists/SECURITY.md

 **Primary (Email):**

 - **Email**: Vulnerabilities can be reported to my iCloud Hide My Email address: `resists-oysters.0s@icloud.com`.
-- This channel is monitored regularly, and I am working on enhancing our security reporting processes for even greater privacy and efficiency in the near future.
+- This channel is monitored regularly, and I am working on enhancing the security reporting processes for even greater privacy and efficiency in the near future.

 **Secondary (Social Media):**